sprasadhpy/NMT-Using-the-Attention-Based-Model/README.md

 The encoder may not be able to capture long-term dependencies.
 To overcome this problem, the attention mechanism was introduced by Bahdanau et al.(2014).

-I have enclosed this paper in this repository
+I have enclosed the paper in this repository

 Bleu Score :0.37